Home

 Vovchenko stated they have heard about as much as 300 individuals whose lives have been saved by the vests.

-Understanding that is “extremely inspiring and it keeps us going,” he said.
+Understanding that's “incredibly inspiring and it retains us going,” he stated.

 Inna Varenytsia in Zaporizhzhia, Ukraine, contributed.